What is International Archaeology Day?

 International Archaeology Day is a day for organizations around the world to raise awareness of archaeology and provide opportunities for the public to participate in archaeological activities.
 Above all, International Archaeology Day is a celebration of archaeology and emphasizes the idea that archaeology is everywhere.

-Collaborating Organizations agree to hold events and/or promote International Archaeology Day to their members.
-Collaborating Organizations will be listed on the International Archaeology Day website.
+Collaborating Organizations agree to hold events, participate in online activities such as #ArchaeoStart on social media or Listening Sessions, and/or promote International Archaeology Day to their members.
+Be sure to subscribe to our IAD newsletter for Collaborators and supporters to stay up to date on the latest participation opportunities.
+Groups that sign up as long-term Collaborating Organizations will be listed on the International Archaeology Day website.

 There are no limitations on the types of archaeology themed events that can be held in conjunction with International Archaeology Day, though events that are open and advertised to the public are preferable.
 Popular events include: archaeology fairs, lab open houses, classroom visits, special tours of museums or sites, symposia, conferences or meetings, student presentations, and lectures.
 See past events for more ideas.

 A centralized calendar listing all events (on www.archaeologyday.org) will be maintained by the Archaeological Institute of America (AIA).
 All programs designated as an International Archaeology Day event may be listed on the calendar.
 To list your event, go to archaeological.org/events/community/add and be sure to select “Archaeology Day” as your event type.

 Note: Events must be approved by a moderator before they appear on the website.
 Events will be approved within 2 business days.

 A lively International Archaeology Day blog will help raise the profile of the event and encourage participation.
 Collaborating Organizations may provide articles announcing events and significant updates to listed events.
 They are also required to provide a follow-up report post-event.
 Articles should be e-mailed to Rachel Mead.